 For voucher holders who have a physical or mental disability that prevents them from finding housing within 180 days, federal law provides that a Housing Authority must extend the voucher term up to a period of time required to reasonably accommodate the disability.
 (24 C.F.R.
 982.303).
-Voucher holders can also argue other good cause bases for extensions even without a disability.
-For example, if the client was hospitalized or incapacitated, they can request an extension equal to the amount of time they were unable to search for a unit.
-Regulations require that extension requests be made before the 180 day period expires.
+Voucher holders used to be able to also argue other good cause bases for extensions even without a disability, but DCHA changed their policy in 2018 and now only allows Voucher extensions if it's based on a disability of a family member.